jerkeeler/keeler-dev/src/posts/2019-10-18-overview-jmt.md

 ![Sunset at VVR](../images/jmt/vvr_sunset.jpg "My first sunset in the Sierra along the JMT at VVR.")

-After out first day of hiking we stayed just below Seldon Pass at Marie Lake.
+After our first day of hiking we stayed just below Seldon Pass at Marie Lake.

 ![Marie Lake Sunset Panorama](../images/jmt/marie_lake.jpg "My first night on the trail.
 Just below Seldon Pass at Marie Lake.")